gregmsanderson/fly-live-beats/docs/11-aws-run-globally.md

 ## Which region?

 AWS is constructed around distinct geographic regions.
 That may be more suitable for some applications, such as those with strict compliance requirements about where its data can reside.
-I'll see if I can my app running in US West (Oregon):
+I'll add US West (Oregon):

 ![AWS change region](img/aws_global_region_change.jpeg)

 ## Costs

-There are additional costs to consider when running an app in multiple regions.
+There are additional costs to consider when running an app in multiple AWS regions.
 The biggest will be the cost of replicating resources.
-For example adding a load balancer in each region.
-Each load balancer has an hourly cost in _addition_ to its usage costs (such as connections or data).
+For example adding a load balancer in _each_ region.
+Each load balancer has a fixed hourly cost in _addition_ to its usage costs.
+Realistically that is going to be a monthly cost.

 Data transfer _between_ AWS regions is more expensive (for example having a compute service in region A communicate with a database in region B).

-You also have the costs incurred from using some form of AWS service to handle _global_ load-balancing.
-Whether that is AWS Route 53 or the AWS Global Accelerator.
+You also have to consider the costs incurred from using some form of AWS service to handle _global_ load-balancing.
+Possibly AWS Route 53 or the AWS Global Accelerator.

 ## Database